xbeat/Machine-Learning/README.md

 Neural Machine Translation (NMT) is an advanced approach to machine translation that uses artificial neural networks to predict the likelihood of a sequence of words.
 This technique has revolutionized language translation by learning to align and translate simultaneously, resulting in more fluent and contextually accurate translations.

+## Posterior Collapse in VAEs vs. Diffusion Models

+Understanding Posterior Collapse in VAEs and Diffusion Models

+Posterior collapse is a phenomenon that can occur in Variational Autoencoders (VAEs) but is less common in diffusion models.
+This presentation will explore the reasons behind this difference and provide practical insights into both models.

 ## In-Depth Exploration of SVM Polynomial Kernel

 Introduction to SVM Kernels